psschwei/enhancements/keps/sig-node/3066-subsecond-probes/README.md

 All Seconds fields become resource.Quantity instead of int32.
 This supports subdivision in a single field.

-### Change time unit of probe time values

-Example:
-    Existing Field: PeriodSeconds int32
-    New Field: ReadSecondsAs *string

-    If I want to set to 500ms / 0.5s:
-    PeriodSeconds = 500
-    ReadSecondsAs = "milliseconds"

 Pros:
 minimal changes to API (only adding one field)

 Cons:
 requires conversion back to seconds on legacy versions (does 1.5s round up or down?)

 ### OffsetMilliseconds

 Use a negative offset, and combine with the existing field.